-If none of the above suggestions improve the audio problem on your Samsung TV, you’ll need to move on to some more advanced techniques.
+If none of the above suggestions improve the audio problem on your Samsung TV, you’ll need to move on to more advanced techniques.

 Step 1: Power Cycle Your Samsung TV

-The first thing to try is a standard old-fashioned power cycle.
+The first thing to try is a standard, old-fashioned power cycle.
 Turn off your Samsung TV and unplug it from the wall.
-Give it a minute so that any lingering charge in the capacitors or memory can fade.
+Give it a minute so any lingering charge in the capacitors or memory can fade.
 Then, plug the TV back in and turn it back on.
-As with many other kinds of hardware, turning the TV off and back on again often resolves temporary or transient problems that are otherwise hard to diagnose.
+As with many other kinds of hardware, turning the TV off and back on often resolves temporary or transient problems that are otherwise hard to diagnose.